 Help desk software can certainly transform your small business and be an invaluable investment for those at an enterprise-level.
 Happy shopping!

-Like so many small businesses, this store started out using Gmail, Google Team Drive, and G Suite to run their operation.
+Like so many organizations with multi-department teams, this company started out using Gmail, Google Team Drive, and G Suite to run their operation.

-Their initial approach to customer support was to have an email address that customers could send messages to when they had questions about their products or orders.
+Their initial approach to customer support was to have an email address that clients could send messages to when they had questions about their products or status of projects.
 As the volume of these inquiries increased, keeping their support email inbox organized and maintaining a quick response rate became a challenge.

 They needed to find a way for multiple team members to coordinate responses to these inquiries together (and ideally in real-time), so it was time to look for a help desk.
 That’s when they discovered Gmelius.

-Using our Shared Inbox and Shared Labels features, they used our ticketing workflow to create a simple email ticketing system for Gmail.
+Using our Shared Inbox and Shared Labels, they are able to use help desk style ticketing to create a simple email system for Gmail.
 Labels were created to reflect the different status of ongoing conversations—which allows anyone that’s a part of the shared support inbox to see the status of individual interactions and issues at any time.

 Our clients are particularly pleased with the benefits of not needing to migrate outside of Gmail to manage their support system (and we don’t blame them).
 They’re now able to assign tickets to team members, keep track of their conversations with customers, and coordinate as a team to accomplish this with ease.

-We’ve created our entire program around the idea that for small teams using G Suite, it’s more efficient to handle both internal and external communication in one place, without leaving your inbox or adding external applications to the mix.
+We’ve designed Gmelius around the idea that teams using G Suite require a more collaborative platform, one that allows their teams to get work done together and in real-time.
+It’s more efficient to handle both internal and external communication in one place, without leaving your inbox or adding external applications to the mix.

 With the use of shared inboxes you get the essence of help desk software right inside Gmail.
 You can see who has responded to who, work off of the same lists, send private messages about email threads, and assign tasks to team members, all without leaving Gmail.